-The advantageous embodiments provide a method and apparatus for detecting objects having electrical non-linear characteristics located underground.
-In one advantageous 60 embodiment, the detection system comprises a transmitter unit, a receiver, and a processor.
-The transmitter unit is capable of transmitting a first collimated beam having a first frequency and a second collimated beam having a second frequency into a ground, wherein the first collimated beam 65 and the second collimated beam overlap in the ground.
-The receiver is capable of monitoring for a response radio frequency signal having a frequency equal to a difference between the first frequency and the second frequency.
-The response radio frequency signal is generated by an object having non-linear conductive characteristics in response to receiving the first collimated beam and the second collimated beam.
-The processor is capable of controlling an operation of the transmitter unit and the receiver.
-The processor is connected to the transmitter unit and the receiver, and wherein the object is detected when the response radio frequency signal is detected by the receiver.
+The advantageous embodiments of the present invention provide a method and apparatus for detecting objects located underground.
+In one advantageous embodiment, a detection system detects objects having electrical non-linear character- 55 istics located underground.
+The detection system comprises a transmitter unit, a receiver, and a processor.
+The transmitter transmits a plurality of pulsed radio frequency signals having a first frequency and a second frequency into a ground.
+The receiver monitors for a response radio frequency signal hav- 60 ing a frequency equal to a difference between the first frequency and a second frequency, wherein the response radio frequency signal is generated by an object having the nonlinear conductive characteristics in response to receiving the plurality of electromagnetic signals.
+The processor is con- 65 nected to the transmitter unit and the receiver, wherein the processor controls an operation of the transmitter unit and the receiver, wherein the object is detected when the response radio frequency signal is detected by the receiver.

 In another advantageous embodiment, an apparatus comprises a transmitter unit and a receiver.
-The transmitter unit is capable of transmitting a first collimated beam that is linearly polarized and having a first frequency and a second collimated beam that is linearly polarized and having a second frequency into a ground at an angle at which reflection of the first collimated beam and the second collimated beam is reduced.
-The receiver is capable of monitoring for an electromagnetic signal having a frequency equal to a difference between the first frequency and the second frequency in which the frequency is generated by an object having an electrical non-linear conductive characteristic in response to being exposed to the first collimated beam and the second collimated beam.
+The transmitter transmits a plurality of electromagnetic signals having a first frequency and a second frequency into a ground.
+The receiver monitors for an electromagnetic signal having a frequency equal to a difference between the first frequency and a second frequency that is generated by an object having an electrical non-linear conductive characteristic in response to being exposed to the plurality of electromagnetic signals.
 The object is detected when the electromagnetic signal is detected by the receiver.

 In a different advantageous embodiment, a method is used to detect an object with electrical non-linear characteristics.
-A first collimated beam and a second collimated beam are transmitted into a ground at an angle at which reflection of the first collimated beam and the second collimated beam is reduced, wherein the first collimated beam is linearly polarized and has a first frequency.
-The second collimated beam is linearly polarized and has a second frequency.
-The first collimated beam and the collimated second beam overlap each other in the ground.
-An electromagnetic signal is monitored for having a frequency equal to a difference between the first frequency and the second frequency, wherein the electromagnetic signal is generated by an object in the ground having an electrical non-linear characteristic in response to being exposed to the first collimated beam and the second collimated beam.
-The object is detected having the electrical non-linear characteristic when the electromagnetic signal is detected.
+A plurality of electromagnetic signals having a first frequency and a second frequency are transmitted into a ground.
+Monitoring is performed for an electromagnetic signal having a frequency equal to a difference between the first frequency and a second frequency, wherein the electromagnetic signal is generated by an object in the ground having an electrical non-linear characteristic in response to receiving the plurality of electromagnetic signals.
+The object having the electrical non-linear characteristic is detected when the electromagnetic signal is detected.

-The features, functions, and advantages can be achieved independently in various embodiments or may be combined in yet other embodiments in which further details can be seen with reference to the following description and drawings.
+The features, functions, and advantages can be achieved independently in various embodiments of the present invention or may be combined in yet other embodiments in which further details can be seen with reference to the following description and drawings.